ChristopherKlix/haw_pr_lab4/README.md

 ## game.c & game.h

-The games main logic is contained in these two files.
+The game's main logic is contained in these two files.
 Once the `play()` function is invoked the main event loop is started.
-This loop continues until `game_is_running` is set to false by checking end condition of the game.
+This loop continues until `game_is_running` is set to false by checking end conditions of the game.

 Once the while-loop has been exited the `play()` function invokes `void draw_endscreen(PLAYER winner)` and returns to the caller function.